Name Printed on Diploma

 Graduate alumni may request a replacement diploma by contacting the Graduate School.

 The replacement diploma fee is $8 (subject to change without notice).
 The signature of the graduate is required since this is an official document.
-Expedited processing is availble for an additional fee.
+Expedited processing is available for an additional fee.
 Contact email@example.com for information and required forms.